intel/collision-avoidance-library/README.md

     git submodule update --init --recursive
     ```

-2. Create a "build" folder and build the library using CMAKE as follows:
+2. Create a "build" folder and build the library using CMake as follows:

     ```
     mkdir build